 - The expiration or “print” amount when VIX options expire is given under the ^VRO symbol (Yahoo) or $VRO (Schwab).
 This is the expiration value, not the opening cash VIX on the Wednesday morning of expiration.
 VIX options expire at market open on expiration day, so expiring options are not tradeable during regular hours on that day.

 - VIX options do not expire on the same days as equity options.
-It is almost always on a Wednesday See this post for upcoming expirations.
+It is almost always on a Wednesday.
 This odd timing is driven by the needs of a straightforward settlement process.
 On the expiration Wednesday the only SPX options used in the VIX calculation are the ones that expire in exactly 30 days.
 For more on this process see Calculating the VIX—the easy part.

 - The bid-ask spreads on VIX options tend to be wide.
 I have always been able to do better than the published bid / ask prices–always use limit orders.
 If you have time start halfway between the bid-ask and increment your way towards the more expensive side for you.

-- I don’t recommend you start trading options on VIX if you aren’t an experienced option trader.
+- I don’t recommend you start trading options on VIX if you aren’t an experienced options trader.
 If you are a newbie trade something sane like SPY options first…

 - The VIX is not like a stock, it naturally declines from peaks.
 This means its IV will always decline over time.
 As a result, VIX options will often have lower IVs for longer-term options—not something you see often with equities.

 - The CBOE reports that trading hours are: 9:30am to 4:15pm Eastern time, but in reality, the options do not trade until after the first VIX “print”-when the VIX value in calculated from the first SPX options transactions.
 The first VIX quote of the day is usually at least a minute after opening.